Jyothishjoy/Rh-Transferhydroformylation/MapLigands/README.md

 # How to use AaronTool's MapLigand Functionality to do MultiSubstitutions

-mapligands.py script uses AaronTool's MapLigand functionality to mount all bidentate ligands from AaronTools library into the PP-template.xyz file.
+'mapligands.sh' script uses AaronTool's MapLigand functionality to mount all bidentate ligands from AaronTools library into the 'PP-template.xyz' file.

 ## How to add new ligands to the Aaron_library?
 https://aarontools.readthedocs.io/en/latest/other_docs/libraries.html